ZeusWPI/zeus.ugent.be/content/events/25-26/design-sprint.md

 If you are no programming-genius, don't worry, you're still more then welcome!
 To vibe-code, to write the information or to fix the designs, join us for this amazing evening full of coding fun

 🍕 Of course, free food and drinks are provided!
+This event will take place at [Campus Ardoyen, building 131](https://www.openstreetmap.org/way/107245242) on the second floor.

 Let's code, create, and collaborate!
 See you there.